Curves in the disc, the type B braid group, and the type B zigzag algebra: Main Theorem

-In \cref{topology}, we introduced and showed that $\mathfrak{m}$ is $\cA(B_n)$-equivariant.
-In \cref{relating categorical b a action}, we showed that the functor $(\Aa_{2n-1} \otimes_{\Ba_n} -)$ is also $\cA(B_n)$-equivariant.
-By \cref{L_A equivariant}, the map $L_A$ is $\cA(A_{2n-1})$-equivariant and therefore $\cA(B_n)$-equivariant.
-Thus, we are left to show that the diagram commutes and that $L_B$ is $\cA(B_n)$-equivariant.
+This subsection is where we complete the proof of \cref{fullmaintheorem} by proving that the diagram commutes (\cref{diagram commutes}) and that $L_B$ is $\cA(B_n)$-equivariant (\cref{L_B equivariant}).
 The proof of these two statements, first of which is technical, will occupy the rest of this section.